Articulate Strategy Well

 What does it mean to articulate strategy well?

-It means being able to:
+In practice, it means being able to:

-Define what matters—and what doesn’t
+• Define what matters, and what doesn’t

-Make and communicate decisions with confidence
+• Make and communicate decisions with confidence

-Ensure your team understands and can act
+• Ensure your team understands and can act consistently

 Not just in documents.